Timeline of the War in Abkhazia (1992–1993): 1–20

 Georgian side gave proper treatment to the agreement: disbanded battalions, moved all military equipment and installations to Poti, left only two check-points at the Gumista River.

 Joint commission controls Agreement implementation and Georgian side takes an active part in this process.

 2

 Head of State established Commission on Peaceful Resolution of Conflict chaired by Zhiuli Shartava that was to implement July 27 Agreement.

 6

 In a statement sent to Boutros-Ghali and Yeltsin Ardzinba blamed the Georgian side for mistreating the Agreement.
 That gave advance warning of Sukhumi assault.

 9

 Prime Minister of Georgia T. Sigua resigned.

 24

 V. Ardzinba meets Yeltsin in Moscow.

 28

 Formation of Loti Kobalia seized Senaki and Abasha.

 31

 62 Deputies of Gamsakhurdia's Parliament gathered in Zugdidi discussing Russian-Georgian relations, current situation and demanded broadcast time on TV.

 September

 1–15

-Displaced people return to their dwellings.
-Schools and other educational institutions start operating.
+Displaced people return to their homes.
+Schools and other educational institutions start operating again.
 Reconstruction of Sukhumi is in progress.